10 Top Restaurants in Tel Aviv

 OCD is open exclusively for dinner, with two seatings per evening - and you may well have to book many months ahead, to be assured of a reservation.
-A fusion of eastern Mediterranean and haute-cuisine, diners have no idea what will be on the tasting menu when they arrive but can choose from different categories of food beforehand (vegetarian, fish and seafood, meat, vegan etc).
+A fusion of eastern Mediterranean and haute cuisine, diners have no idea what will be on the tasting menu when they arrive but can choose from different categories of food beforehand (vegetarian, fish and seafood, meat, vegan, etc).

 As you sit around the bar, the open kitchen is in the background, so you can watch the sous chefs preparing each plate, quite meticulously.
-Indeed, it can be quite mesmerising, watching them put so much effort into every small detail.
+Indeed, it can be quite mesmerizing, watching them put so much effort into every small detail.

 From black caviar and trout sashimi to cauliflower pancakes and beet chutney, people continually rave about the unique textures and tastes of the gourmet food.
 Very pricey - but this kind of meal really does come at a price!
 Our tip: Order a Moscow Mule cocktail to really make the evening special.

 OCD, Tirtsa 17, Tel Aviv.
 Tel: 03 556-6774.

 A sandwich by OCD, Tel Aviv.
 Photo from OCD TLV Facebook page

 5. Taizu, Tel Aviv